-One of the three ways to create Youtility – marketing so useful, people would pay for it – is to answer every customer question.
+One of the three ways to create Youtility — marketing so useful, people would pay for it — is to answer every customer question.
 Your prospective customers have TONS of questions they need to have answered before making a purchase.
 This is true for all businesses, but perhaps most so for B2B, where the stakes are higher and the consideration cycle is longer.
-In the book, I have lots of case studies about answering customer questions, highlighted (of course) by Marcus Sheridan from River Pools and Spas, who revolutionized his business and the swimming pool industry by focusing on teaching, not selling.

 The real answer is that you need to answer every question your customers have about you and your category, and that list will continue to grow over time.
 But telling someone “infinity” is a pretty unsatisfactory (and scary) response, so here’s what I said, and what I think you should do in your business.

-The Formula For Content Marketing Success
+Your Formula For Content Marketing Success:

-The very best way to get started with content marketing and Youtility is to build the ultimate FAQ, using customer questions.
+The very best way to get started with content marketing and Youtility is to build the ultimate FAQ using customer questions.
 But which questions, and how many?
 Use this three-component formula: